-The Camellia plant family consists of over 200 species and around 3000 hybrids.
-They originally came to the continental United States from Asia, but were first introduced to England, and then to the US.
+The Camellia plant family consists of over 200 species and around 3,000 hybrids.
+They originally came to the continental United States from Asia but were first introduced to England before being brought to the US.

 Using Camellias In Your Garden